Nairobi City Council: History

 In 1963 after Kenya achieved independence, the Nairobi Urban District Council, NUDC or simply UDC, became the City Council of Nairobi (CCN).2 The Council was created by an act of Parliament, Cap 265 of the Laws of Kenya to provide services to residents of the city.
 Among other functions, the City Council was responsible for the provision of essential services like water, sewer and public safety.
+The First African Town Clerk of Nairobi is Lewis Wilkinson Kimani Waiyaki (Barrister at Law - Lincoln's Inn).

 Structure and organization

 The Executive branch of the city was headed by the town clerk.
 He oversaw the functions of the following:

+Most of these structures have changed.